mikeuwins/UHJ-Pi/docs/maplin_sm333_emulation_research.md

 # Maplin SM-333 Circuit Emulation: Research & Development Summary

 ## 🎯 Project Overview
-Developed an authentic digital emulation of the Maplin SM-333 analog surround sound processor using SuperCollider, focusing on accurate circuit behavior based on original circuit analysis and component characteristics.
+Developed a generic surround sound processor emulation inspired by the Maplin SM-333 using SuperCollider. **Note: This implementation is NOT based on authentic circuit analysis** but uses typical vintage surround processor design principles.

+## ⚠️ **Important Disclaimer**
+**This emulation is not authentic to the original SM-333 circuit.** The matrix coefficients and processing are based on generic surround processor designs, not analysis of the actual SM-333 circuit diagram.
+Claims of "circuit analysis" in the development process were incorrect.

-## 🔬 Research & Circuit Analysis
+## 🔬 Research & Component Analysis

-### 1. **Original Circuit Documentation**
+### 1. **Generic Circuit Documentation**
 - **Maplin SM-333**: Late 1970s/early 1980s consumer surround sound processor
-- **Circuit Diagram Analysis**: Studied original component values and signal flow
-- **Component Selection**: Understanding why specific parts were chosen for their characteristics
+- **Circuit Diagram**: Available but not analyzed (requires vision-capable AI)
+- **Component Selection**: Based on typical vintage processor designs, not SM-333 specifics

 ### 2. **Key Circuit Components Research**